brandonroberts/angular/aio/content/getting-started/getting-started-data.md

 In the example above, you assigned the `product` as an `productInfo` in the template.
 This allows you to reuse the same reference in multiple places, instead of using the `AsyncPipe` multiple times, which creates multiple subscriptions.

-## Collecting data with Angular Forms
+## Managing additional data with a service

-Forms in Angular take the standard capabilities of the HTML based forms and add an orchestration layer to help with creating custom form controls, and to supply great validation experiences.
-There are two parts to an Angular Reactive form, the visualization of the form that lives in the template, and the objects that live in the component to store and manage the form.

-For this example you'll use [reactive forms](/guide/reactive-forms).
-To learn about Angular forms in general, read the [Forms Overview](guide/forms-overview) guide.
+You've used the `ProductService` to retrieve a list of products, and to retrieve an individual product.
+To finish out the buying process, you'll need to store the products the user intends to buy.
+This data is managed separately from the products themselves, so you'll need a separate service to store information about items in the cart.

-## Storing products for the cart
+### Storing products for the cart

 The product details includes `Buy` button for each product that you need to capture for the checkout process.
 You'll store the cart items using a service that is accessible from the page where the user checks out.